xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-3.md

 	* Silo 窖藏 mentality 智慧 of departments and business areas
 	* Prevention of good ideas due to hierarchies
 	* Demotivation and loss of meaning for employees due to lack of responsibility and task identity
-* Models to overcome
+* Models to react more flexibly towards change
-	* Working group
+	* Semiautonomous 半自治的 working group
 	* Linking Pins
-	* Evolutional Organizations
+	* Evolutional 进化的 Organizations

 * Holacracy
 	* agility and collective intelligence instead of hierarchical power